ThomasWillumsen/dotnet-api-boilerplate/README.md

 ## About this project

-This is a boilerplate for an API.
+This is a boilerplate for a REST API.

 Hosted at: